After watching video, share your response below.

 So, what does Jesus’ resurrection mean to you and me today?

-The apostle Paul, who had also initially been a skeptic of Jesus’ resurrection, explains its impact on our lives.
+The apostle Paul, originally a skeptic of Jesus’ resurrection, explains its importance.

-“For Christ has completely abolished death, and has now, through the Gospel, opened to us men the shining possibilities of the life that is eternal.” —2 Timothy 1:10, Phillips
+“For Christ has completely abolished death, and has now, through the Gospel, opened to us men the shining possibilities of the life that is eternal.”
+(2 Timothy 1:9, J. B. Phillips).

-In other words, Jesus’ death and resurrection opened the door for us to have eternal life with Christ.
-But, there is an obstacle preventing us from going to heaven.
-The apostle Paul explains.
+Although Jesus’ death and resurrection opened the door for us to have eternal life with Christ, there is an obstacle preventing us from going to heaven.
+Paul explains.

-“You were his enemies, separated from him by your evil thoughts and actions…” —Colossians 1:21, NLT
+“You were his enemies, separated from him by your evil thoughts and actions…” (Colossians 1:21b, NLT).

-Many wonder why an all-powerful, loving God can’t just forgive us without punishing us for our sins.
+Many wonder why an all-powerful, loving God can’t just forgive us without judging our sins.
 Why does he demand justice?

 Imagine entering a courtroom and you are guilty of murder.
 As you approach the bench, you realize that the judge is your father.
 Knowing that he loves you, you immediately begin to plead, “Dad, just let me go!”